tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 * Localization
 * Single sourced outputs for different roles

-By non-patterns, it's not to say these elements aren't a good idea.
-But generally they aren't emphasized as primary requirements in API documentation.
+These might even be considered "non-patterns" in API doc sites.
+By non-patterns, I'm not saying these elements aren't a good idea, but generally they aren't emphasized as primary requirements in API documentation.
 If you get pressure to provide these outputs as part of your documentation requirements, look around to see how other API doc sites deliver it.
 Their frequent omission might inform your own decision and provide some support to make a case for or against the requirement.